Paleobiology and Macroevolution

 I am interested in understanding how ecological and evolutionary processes on generational time scales produce macroevolutionary patterns observable in the fossil record.
 I consider myself both a paleobiologist and macroevolutionary biologist.

-I am a professor based at the Natural History Museum at the University of Oslo in Norway and a Research Associate at the Centre for Ecological and Evolutionary Synthesis (CEES) at the same university.
+I am a professor based at the Natural History Museum at the University of Oslo in Norway and one of six PI’s at the Centre for Planetary Habitability (PHAB).